EmmanuelMuchiri/pitch/README.md

 ![View Pitch](app/static/photos/pitch_base.png);

 ## Description
-{erfect Pitch is an application that allows you to Post a pitch based on various categories.You can view other pitches as long as you have an account and can either comment or upvote or downvote
+Perfect Pitch is an application that allows you to Post a pitch based on various categories.You can view other pitches as long as you have an account and can either comment or upvote or downvote

 You can view the site at: